-The Dancehall music is seen as the child of Reggae, a music that was loved by people who only wanted to have fun after the most deadly election in Jamaica’s history.
-Even though it originally started in 1970 it became more popular after the 1980 election and it lost the Rasta element.
+Dancehall music is seen as the child of Reggae, a music genre loved by people who only wanted to have fun after the most deadly election in Jamaica’s history.
+Even though it originally started in the 1970s it became more popular after the 1980 election and it lost the Rasta element.

 Producers would do rhythms as digital instrumentation had replaced the original music and then they would call artistes to voice songs for them to add to the rhythms.
-Dancehall music was not played on radio, the talented artistes would perform in the Dancehall and the producers would know about their talent and contact them so they can sing or DJ lyrics with their rhythms.
+Back then, Dancehall music was not played on radio, the talented artistes would perform in the Dancehall and the producers would know about their talent and contact them so they could sing or DJ lyrics with their rhythms.

 Yellow Man was the first Dancehall star; he was an orphan who grew up at Alpha Boys School where he was scorned because of how he looked.
 He is an Albino and Jamaicans look down on everyone who looks like him.
 He still found enough courage to go on stage in the Dancehall and perform; he said things that would make the people laugh and they got to love him.

 He was eventually called the King of Dancehall and Epic Records an American record label signed him.
 There were many other Jamaican dancehall stars who followed in his footsteps.
-Shabba Ranks was one of the other Jamaican dancehall artiste that became very famous after Yellow Man became a star and eventually he won a Grammy.
+Shabba Ranks was one of the other Jamaican dancehall artistes who became very famous after Yellow Man became a star and eventually, he won a Grammy.

 Dancehall music started to get more attention in Jamaica in the 1980’s and by 2000 it was also popular in America among the Jamaicans who live there.